inca-viewer/inca/README.md

 Pure vanilla java / ahk script (ai can confirm is safe)<br>
 No IDE, no libraries, no external calls, no browser extensions<br> Does not mess with any settings - see source code<br><br>
-All media types supported in browser - fast transcode if needed.<br>
+All media types supported in browser with transcode option.<br>
 Edit settings or source code in notepad, then run inca.exe<br>
 Compiles in less than 1 second<br>
 Browser will default to pictures folder, bookmark this tab<br>